Illinois Compiled Statutes

 included in one certificate, but separate certificates shall be issued in all

 other cases.
-A certificate of purchase shall be assignable by endorsement.
+A tax certificate shall be assignable by endorsement.
 An

 assignment shall vest in the assignee or his or her legal representatives, all